SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-prateekiiest-sunkit.md

 ### **Commitment**

-* I don’t have any other internships or work for the summer.
-I don’t have any other plans to go on vacation.
+* I don't have any other internships or work for the summer.
+I don't have any other plans to go on vacation.

 * My classes for the new semester will begin around August 2nd, but I would still be able to give sufficient time for the project as academic load is very less during the initial few weeks of the semester.
 Hence it will not be much of a problem during the final week.
 I will be able to spare 30-35 hours for the project per week easily.